lavaeater/turbo-rocket-ultra/README.md

 ### The Hacking Station
 I just realized that what the game needs more than anything, right now, is *towers*... no, not towers.
 It needs more gameplay somehow.
 So, I was thinking about adding the **hacking station**, a special node that a player can interact with, just like in Helldivers, to open a door, perhaps?
 How do we even construct a door in this game?

 Don't make it a door at first, just make it something you have to interact with.
-We have the context action, we can ad
+We have the context action, we can add more features to that.
+So what this will be is simply an objective and when touching it, it will launch the hacking session, which could simply be pushing a certain sequence of buttons to *hack it*.
+Using our story system, we could implement any number of mechanisms to get this to work.
+Test it out on the zero-level.

 - [ ] Hacking station <- mini game?
 Triggers larger hordes of zombies
+	- [ ] Add a StoryComponent (Wh
 - [ ] Bat swing <- lets fucking do the bat swing, maaan!
 - [ ] Zombies with guns
 - [ ] Grenades